Top pickups thrive, including C.J. Anderson and Robby Anderson

 Jamaal Williams, RB, Green Bay Packers: Aaron Rodgers wasn't the Packers' only offensive star.
 Williams' 27.6 PPR fantasy points were the third-most he has scored in 31 career NFL games, trailing only his 30.8 points in 2017 Week 14 and 29.5 points in 2017 Week 12, with the common bond across those three games being those in which Aaron Jones was absent (2017 Week 14 and Sunday's game) or a minimal part of the game plan (2017 Week 12).
 Williams should continue to absorb a hefty starter's workload, and he'll get an even more favorable matchup in Week 17 than he had on Sunday, as he'll battle the Detroit Lions.

 Baker Mayfield, QB, Cleveland Browns: Although his 25.0 fantasy points hardly led the way at his position -- he finished the 1 p.m.
-ET games third-best at his position, behind Watson and Foles -- Mayfield makes the list in part for his beneath-the-radar strong play of late.
+ET games fifth-best at his position, behind Rodgers, Watson, Foles and Sam Darnold -- Mayfield makes the list in part for his beneath-the-radar strong play of late.
 He has four games worth 20-plus points in his past nine, totaling 167.2 points in that span, which places him among the top-10 scoring quarterbacks in that time.
 For the season, Mayfield has 219.1 fantasy points, which is the seventh-best total by any rookie quarterback in history -- and while he stands little chance of moving up on that list in Week 17, with a more than 55-point gap between him and No. 6 Jameis Winston, it's worth pointing out that Mayfield has done this in only 13 games (12 of them starts), whereas the names ahead of him on the list each had 15 starts as rookies.

 Robert Woods, WR, Los Angeles Rams: For the third time this season but first time since Week 4, Woods scored 20-plus PPR fantasy points, his 28.4 points on Sunday third-most through the 4 p.m.
 ET games.
 Woods has enjoyed an excellent season, with 14 consecutive games scoring at least 12.0 points, giving him 261.1 total to vault into the top 10 among wide receivers.
 Assuming the Rams' Week 17 game is relevant to their earning a first-round playoff bye, making it more important that the team play its starters, Woods matches up well against the San Francisco 49ers and would be a high-end WR2.

-Ben Roethlisberger, QB, Pittsburgh Steelers: He was one of the many quarterbacks who stepped up with huge point totals in Week 16 -- six scored 25-plus through Sunday's 4 p.m.
-ET games -- as Roethlisberger's 29.6 fantasy points led the position from the 4 p.m.
+Ben Roethlisberger, QB, Pittsburgh Steelers: He was one of the many quarterbacks who stepped up with huge point totals in Week 16 -- eight scored 25-plus through Sunday's games -- as Roethlisberger's 29.6 fantasy points led the position from the 4 p.m.
 ET game block.
 It was his best score in a road game since 2012 Week 3 (32.2), further exposing the fallacy that is his "home/road split," as he now has six road games out of eight worth 20-plus points this season, compared to only three in seven home games.
 Roethlisberger was started in 70.5 percent of ESPN leagues, fourth-highest among quarterbacks.

 Elijah McGuire, RB, New York Jets: Another of the week's most-added players in ESPN leagues, added in 38.8 percent (second-most behind only Jamaal Williams' 66.2 percent), McGuire scored 23.5 PPR fantasy points in what was his third consecutive game worth 14-plus.
 He has touchdowns in three straight.
 McGuire should still be a worthwhile RB2/flex despite what might be a more pass-oriented game against the New England Patriots in Week 17.